jdiego27/Cypress-E2E-Search-Test/README.md

-Basically this is a test of search in google web site1
+Basically this is a test for a search in google web site

 1. Navigate to the url www.google.com
 2. Enter a word in the search field and hit enter